 Pin 1 Pin 2 Pin 3 Pin 4

 Input Direct Isolated Coupled

 Direct Input Coupled Isolated

 Note: The direct port has a DC connection to the input port and the coupled port has a DC connection to the isolated port.

-For optimum performance use Pin 1 or Pin 2 as inputs.
+For optimum IL and power handling performance, use Pin 1 or Pin 2 as inputs.